pu2clr/VFO_BFO_OLED_ARDUINO/Experiments/VFO_RADIO_CD2003GP/README.md

 ## Introduction

 This folder has an example of using the VFO and BFO project with an inexpencive radio based on CD2003GP chip.
-A $6 commercial radio was modified to be tuned by the VFO with si5351 controlled by Arduino.
+A $6 commercial radio for receiving AM/FM broadcast was modified to be tuned by the VFO with si5351 controlled by Arduino.
+This experiment uses just the FM feature of the radio.

 The original Arduino sketch was modified to make make this experiment easyest.
 See below.